Professor Helen F. Gleeson

 My research concerns self-ordering and self-assembling materials, particularly liquid crystal phases.
 I'm an experimentalist and use a variety of approaches to understand liquid crystal structures - I aim to determine how the nanoscale properties of complex molecules affect their macroscopic physics.

 Liquid crystals are perhaps best known for their use in display devices and I'm very interested in developing new applications.
 I produced the first graphene-based liquid crystal device in collaboration with the Profs.
 Geim and Novoselov, who won the Nobel Prize for their discovery of graphene.
 I have worked on light sensitive (photochromic) materials and laser tweezers for transferring the angular momentum from light to liquid crystal droplets.
 Using liquid crystal physics to inform the study of biological systems provides a very powerful approach to understanding complex systems, for example the methodology normally used to predict the optics of liquid crystal devices provided a physiologically realistic mechanism for the perception of polarized light in vertebrates.
-Our most recent work on devices has led to the invention of switchable contact lenses in which the voltage-induced change in refractive index of the liquid crystal lens element causes a change in focus, equivalent to putting on reading glasses!
+Some recent work on devices has led to the invention of switchable contact lenses in which the voltage-induced change in refractive index of the liquid crystal lens element causes a change in focus, equivalent to putting on reading glasses; this is now being developed in a spin out company 'Dynamic Vision Systems Ltd.'.
 Liquid crystals are intriguing and fun with much scope for both challenging fundamental physics and inventive new devices.

 - BSc (Joint Hons) Mathematics and Physics